237Endotoxin detection using a colorimetric, kinetic microplate reader assay and integrated data analysis

 Chris Quinlan, Carl Peters, BMG LABTECH, 07/2012

-• Lonza endotoxin quantitation kit was performed on a filter-based microplate reader
+• The Lonza endotoxin detection kit was performed on a filter-based microplate reader

-• Use of MARS data analysis simplifies data interpretation and quantification of endotoxin levels
+• Use of MARS Data Analysis simplifies data interpretation of the endotoxin detection kit

 Introduction

-Endotoxins or lipopolysaccharides (LPS) are undesirable byproducts of Gram-negative bacterial preparations which are often found in plasmid DNA and ovalbumin preps.
-LPS are located in the outer membrane of the bacteria.
-Even trace amounts can cause a significant inflammatory response.
-The presence of endotoxin in the blood is called endotoxemia and can lead to sepsis in mammals.
-Therefore, endotoxin detection must be performed so that any endotoxin can be eliminated from DNA and protein preparations to avoid unwanted responses in both in vivo and in vitro assays.
+Endotoxins or lipopolysaccharides (LPS) are undesirable byproducts of gram-negative bacterial preparations often found in plasmid DNA and ovalbumin preps.
+LPS is located in the outer membrane of the bacterial cell.
+Even trace amounts cause a signifi cant inflammatory response.
+The presence of endotoxin in the blood (endotoxemia) can lead to sepsis in mammals.
+Therefore, endotoxin detection is essential to ensure elimination of endotoxin from DNA and protein preparations to avoid unwanted responses in in vivo and in vitro assays.

 Fig. 1: Structure of the (3-deoxy-D-manno-octulosonic acid)2 Lipid A endotoxin from E. coli K-12.
-This figure is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported licenses and was adapted from: http://www.jlr.org/content/47/5/1097.full.To enable endotoxin detection, Lonza has developed a kinetic endotoxin quantitation kit, which utilizes the coagulation properties of horseshoe crab blood in the presence of even low levels of endotoxin.
-The clottable protein has been isolated and is the active component of the Limulus Amebocyte Lysate (LAL).
-In the presence of endotoxin, a proenzyme in the LAL is activated which in turn cleaves a colourless peptide, Ac-Ile-Glu-Ala-Arg-pNA, resulting in the release of p-nitroaniline (pNA) which can be detected by continuous absorbance measurements at 405 nm.
+This figure is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported licenses and was adapted from: http://www.jlr.org/content/47/5/1097.full.For endotoxin quantification, Lonza has developed a kinetic endotoxin detection kit, which utilizes the coagulation properties of horseshoe crab blood in the presence of even low levels of endotoxin.
+The clottable protein was isolated and is the active component of the Limulus Amebocyte Lysate (LAL) in the endotoxin detection kit.
+In the presence of endotoxin, a proenzyme in the LAL is activated which cleaves a colorless peptide, Ac-Ile-Glu-Ala-Arg-pNA, releasing p-nitroaniline (pNA) which can be detected by continuous absorbance measurements at 405 nm.

 Assay Principle